 Another emerging theme coming from the bridge of psychology with medicine is using what we know about the brain and behaviour to envision what life must be like from the perspective of somebody with a particular type of severe learning disability.
 Researchers such as Professor Chris Oliver of the Cerebra Centre are combining brain scans with psychological experiments to show how and why people with different types of severe learning disability might be more likely to show challenging behaviours in particular situations.

-PBS is now a mainstream treatment framework for the prevention of and response to challenging behaviour in at least four different countries including the UK and the US; Ireland has gone one step further, putting into place legislation which requires the use of PBS in residential or respite care settings.
+PBS is now a mainstream treatment framework for the prevention of and response to challenging behaviour in at least four different countries including the UK and the US; Ireland has gone one step further, putting into place legislation that requires the use of PBS in residential or respite care settings.
 It is making such a radical and beneficial change simply because it recognises people with a severe learning disability as individuals and not medical cases.
-There are proven results for PBS both in the academic journals and from thousands of family testimonials.
+There are proven results for PBS both in academic journals and from thousands of family testimonials.